cirosantilli/markdown-style-guide/index.md

     Outside header.

-### Trailing colon
+### Trailing punctuation

-*Don't* add a trailing colon `:` to headers: every header is an introduction to what is about to come next, which is exactly the function of the colon.
+*Don't* add a trailing colon `:` to headers.

+Rationale: every header is an introduction to what is about to come next, which is exactly the function of the colon.

 Good: